Utada Hikaru - Heart Station

 Interviews: Patrick Gann

-It was both, an honor and a privilege to finally get a chance to do an interview with Patrick, who is the current Chief Soundtracks Editor at RPGFan.
+It was both, an honor and a privilege to finally get a chance to do an interview with Patrick.
 When it comes to video game music, and particularly import soundtracks, Patrick is one of the most knowledgeable people out there.
 This interview is one of the best ones I have done to date, so I hope you guys enjoy it.

 Wednesday, May 16/07